Lou Marson: Major leagues

 Marson was called up to the Phillies on September 1, 2008.
 He had his first major league hit off of Odalis Perez on September 28 against the Washington Nationals.
 He later scored his first run in the same inning.
 In the same game, he also hit his first big league home run off Marco Estrada.
 This was on the final day of the 2008 season; though Marson was not included on the World Series-winning roster, he did travel with the team in case of injuries.
 He did receive a World Series ring, in spite of all this.
 After the end of the postseason, Marson participated in the Arizona Fall League, where he played for the Mesa Solar Sox.

 Marson participated in the major league 2009 spring training with the Phillies, where veteran starter Jamie Moyer expressed his pleasure with Marson's skills and ability to call the game.
 Assistant GM Chuck LaMar said that "[his] strength has actually become his ability to run the game… That is unique for a converted catcher.
 We think he's one of the finest catching prospects in baseball."
 Marson was reassigned to the minor leagues on March 23, but was called up to the majors on April 11 to replace Carlos Ruiz, who injured his right oblique muscle.
 He went 1-for-4 in one game for the Lehigh Valley IronPigs before his call-up.

 Cleveland Indians

-On July 29, 2009, the Phillies traded Marson, along with Jason Donald, Carlos Carrasco, and Jason Knapp to the Cleveland Indians for Cliff Lee and Ben Francisco.
+On July 29, 2009, the Phillies traded Marson, along with Jason Donald, Carlos Carrasco, and Jason Knapp to the Cleveland Indians in exchange for Cliff Lee and Ben Francisco.

 Over the next three seasons, Marson was a fixture behind the plate for Cleveland, playing in over 70 games in each of the 2010, 2011, and 2012 seasons—however, he struggled at the plate, never hitting higher than .230.
 After a 2013 season in which he only appeared in 3 games at the major league level, Marson was non-tendered by the Indians, becoming a free agent.